indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingEditors/PaperReviewingEditors.txt

 Getting started
 ---------------

- As a layout reviewer, your responsibility is to judge the layout of all of the contributions are assigned to you.
-Firstly, you must log in to the system and you will find a link in the left menu under ``My Conference``, called ``Layout Reviewer area``.
+ As a layout reviewer, your responsibility is to judge the layout of all of the papers are assigned to you.
+Firstly, you must log in to the system and you will find a link in the left menu under ``Paper Reviewing``, called ``Layouit Reviewer Area``.

         |image1|